Dates: August 1 through July 31

 - Letter from program director regarding graduation status or diploma for completion of residency

-- Documentation of presentations and publications
+- Formal CV with documentation to verify presentations and publications

 - Verification of USMLE/COMPLEX scores

 As with everything in medicine, things are always evolving.
-We make every attempt to keep this page as up to date as possible, but it serves only as a guide to the Duke Primary Care Sports Medicine Fellowship.
+We make every attempt to keep this page as up-to-date as possible, but it serves only as a guide to the Duke Primary Care Sports Medicine Fellowship.
 Actual requirements may change.